ageich/NVIDIA-patcher/docs/README.md

 1. Unpack driver distributive (xxx.xx-desktop-win10-win11-64bit-international-dch-whql.exe).
 Only 417.35+ driver needs to be patched!
 If you are using version 417.23 or older, go straight to step 5.
 2. Place [all patcher files](https://github.com/dartraiden/NVIDIA-patcher/archive/refs/heads/old_patcher.zip) next to setup.exe.
 3. Ensure your system partition has at least 8GB of free space and PC is connected to the Internet.
+4. Make sure that port 80 is free on your system and no program is occupying it.
-4. Run Patch.bat as admin.
+5. Run Patch.bat as admin.

 **Attention, do not apply the NVENC patch if you are not sure of success.
 If your card does not have hardware NVENC support, the patch will cause problems (crashes) in applications using NVENC**